Rutland and Stamford: History

 The constituency was originally created for the 1918 general election, and abolished for the 1983 general election.
-It was succeeded by the Rutland and Melton and Stamford and Spalding constituencies.
+It was succeeded by the Rutland & Melton and Stamford & Spalding constituencies.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established for the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was re-established for the 2024 general election.

 Boundaries

 Historic

 1918–1950: The administrative county of Rutland, the Municipal Borough of Stamford, the Urban District of Bourne, the Rural Districts of Bourne and Uffington, and part of the Rural District of Grantham.

 1950–1983: The administrative county of Rutland, the Municipal Borough of Stamford, the Urban District of Bourne, the Rural District of South Kesteven, and parts of the Rural Districts of East Kesteven and West Kesteven.

 Current

 The re-established constituency is composed of the following (as they existed on 1 December 2020):